lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Replace single "request" to use “outputRequest” now set to current output request:
+2. The single "request" has been replaced to use “outputRequest” now set to current output request:

 ```cpp
         const float *detections = outputRequest->GetBlob(output)->buffer().as<float *>();